 Collaborators are always BIPOC who are passionate about representation and have strong ideas about what features they would like to see in a figure.
 Collaborators are always compensated for their work, either paid or through trade, however they choose.

-"My daughter and son both have warm skin tones that are unique even from each other, varying shades of brown.
-I wanted my children and their friends to be able to see themselves in our collection of toys and learn to embrace people of all walks of life."
+“We are Indian American and my daughter and son both have warm skin tones that are unique even from each other, varying shades of brown.
+I wanted my children and their friends to be able to see themselves in our collection of toys and learn to embrace people of all walks of life.

 Genevieve and I worked together to create a very special ice queen who embodies the spirit of winter, she’s fierce, she’s confident, she’s inspiring, she’s magical! we wanted to create a queen with a strong facial expression, a fierce hairstyle, a powerful cloak, and some sparkling magical touches for a hint of whimsy & charm!

 It is important for my daughter to see her reflection in the snow queen and know that she can become a strong & powerful leader just like her!”

 “My first collab was of a thought of never seeing indigenous representation in almost anything but more specifically a mermaid in this case.
 Skin tone based off my mom!
 Hair color based of family/tribe hair color.
 Hair style based off cultural significance.

 Our hair being such a huge part of our identity this is a good article about why that you should read.
 It is local to me in North Dakota too!
 It focuses on men but it’s pretty universal, just that men/males are the ones who get the unfortunate stigma around having long hair so it’s important for others to understand it’s equally important in my culture at least.